tencentyun/intlcloud-documents/doc_new/1024_信鸽推送_TPNS/intl_en/常见问题_intl_en.md

-# TPNS FAQ Manual
+# Tencent Push Notification Service FAQ

 ## Common Android SDK issues

-### 1.1   Issue of not receiving push notifications
+### 1.1   Cannot receive push notifications

 Initiate push from the official TPNS website using the Token received.
+If you did not receive the push notification, troubleshoot the issues accordingly as follows.

-Troubleshoot the following situations if push notification is not received.
-Note: please make sure you are using the latest SDK version.
+Note: Please make sure you are using the latest SDK version.
 Issues from older versions could be fixed on the latest version.
 Refresh web page if the web client has push errors.

-#### 1.1.1 Successfully registered, but unable to receive push notifications
+#### 1.1.1 Registration successful, but cannot receive push notifications

-- Please check if the current App package name matches the name registering TPNS App.
-If there is any discrepancy, it is recommended to enable multiple App package names for pushing.
+- Please check if the current App package name matches the name entered when registering TPNS App.
+If there is any discrepancy, we recommend enabling multiple App package names for pushing.
-- Check mobile device network abnormalities.
-Switch 4G network and try again.
+- Check if there are any mobile device network abnormalities.
+Switch to 4G network and try again.
 - There are two kinds of TPNS push notifications: Notification bar messages and In-App messages.
 Notification bar messages can be displayed in the notification bar whereas In-App messages cannot.
-- Ensure that the phone is in normal functioning mode.
-Certain phones will restrict TPNS&#39;s background process when operating in Do-not-disturb mode, Battery-saver mode or when the battery level is low.
+- Ensure that the phone is functioning normally.
+Certain phones will restrict TPNS's background process when operating in Do-not-disturb mode, Battery-saver mode or when the battery level is low.
 - Check if the device has enabled notification bar permissions.
 Phones from brands such as OPPO and Vivo require manual enabling of notification bar permissions.

-#### 1.1.2 Registration unsuccessful and unable to receive push notifications
+#### 1.1.2 Registration unsuccessful and cannot receive push notifications

-- Newly made Apps take about 1 minute to sync their data.
+- New apps take about 1 minute to sync their data.
 Registering during this period may result in Error Code 20.
-Simply try again later.
+Please try again after awhile.

 **Parameter Errors**